koftikes/symfony-adminlte-bundle/README.md

 AdminLTEBundle
 ==============

 AdminLTE Bundle based on the AdminLTE Template for easy integration into Symfony.
 This bundle integrates several commonly used JavaScripts and Font-Awesome.

+From version 1.1.x bundle use AdminLTE 2.4.x all theme changes you can find in official [AdminLTE blog][2].

 ## Installation